mbathe/projet_fil_rouge/README.md

 ## Project Overview

 This project enables the generation of a 3D map from various input sources:
-- Monocular Videos (splitted into images, with depth estimation)
+- Monocular Videos (split into images, with depth estimation)
 - RGB images (with depth estimation)
 - Existing RGB-D images